forresttindall/ClearFeed-RSS-Reader/README.md

 A free and open-source minimalist RSS feed reader desktop application for Linux, macOS, and Windows.
-Completely private with no algorithms, no ads, no tracking, and fully offline capable.
+Completely private with no algorithms, built in ad blocker, and popup blocker, no tracking, and fully offline capable.